karmaniverous/blog/_posts/2023-02-10-lodash-nextjs-13-smh.md

 Most surprising is that the stack trace fingers [`lodash`](https://www.npmjs.com/package/lodash) as the culprit.
 Hard to imagine a more deeply-vetted package, and my usage of it is about as vanilla as it comes.

 Once I did a little digging, I found people yelling about this all over the place.
-Turns out the [Next.js 13](https://nextjs.org/blog/next-13) release added strict execution to their middleware, and it's playing havoc with some popular packages.
+Turns out the [Next.js 13 Edge Runtime](https://nextjs.org/docs/api-reference/edge-runtime#unsupported-apis) constraints are playing havoc with some popular packages.

 [This comment](https://github.com/lodash/lodash/issues/5525#issuecomment-1329049661) was particularly interesting, because the author found the culprit in [`lodash`](https://www.npmjs.com/package/lodash)!